microsoft/TypeScript-Node-Starter/README.md

 If you haven't created a cloud database yet, see [the setup instructions](#mlab).
 13. Profit!
 If everything worked you should see a page that looks like this: [TypeScript Node Starter Demo Site](https://typescript-node-starter.azurewebsites.net/)

+### Troubleshooting failed deployments
+Deployment can fail for various reasons, if you get stuck with a page that says *Service Unavailable* or some other error, [open an issue](https://github.com/Microsoft/TypeScript-Node-Starter/issues/new) and I'll try to help you resolve the problems.

 # TypeScript + Node
 In the next few sections I will call out everything that changes when adding TypeScript to an Express project.